SrinivasanChinnachamy/Bedrock_AgentCore_Strands_ChatAgent/README.md

 # Bedrock_AgentCore_Strands_ChatAgent
-This Repository holds codebase for ChatAgent with basic tools hosted on AWS Bedrock AgentCore
+This Repository holds codebase for ChatAgent, developed with basic tool callings and hosted on AWS Bedrock AgentCore